imranalways/ML-EmailClassifier/README.md

 # ML-EmailClassifier
-Email Classifier is used by many big giant companies for auto classify the email and marked as spam or contain any harmful contain of not.
-Or may use as to send the mail to a specific recipient by extracting the pattern of the mail subject
+Email Classifier is used by many big giant companies for auto-classifying emails and marked as spam or containing any harmful content or not.
+It may be used, to send mail to a specific recipient by extracting the pattern of the mail subject.